AnushaAshokReddy/trial.github.io/index.md

 To find out more details, click on [Information..](https://docs.microsoft.com/en-us/nuget/what-is-nuget)

-  The structure of IAlgorithm has 2 phases:
+**IAlgorithm** - The structure of _IAlgorithm_ has 2 phases:

-1. IResult – IResult is used to set and get the final result of the algorithm and store it.
+1. _**IResult**_ – IResult is used to set and get the final result of the algorithm and store it.
 We use IResult for the PREDICT phase - This is the final phase where we get the perfect output for the input provided by the user on the basis of the algorithm we give.In this prediction logic should be written as shown in  screenshot 6.

-2. IScore – Iscore is used to set and get the values of the variables used in the project.
+2. _**IScore**_ – Iscore is used to set and get the values of the variables used in the project.
 We use IScore for RUN and TRAIN methods.

 **RUN** – This is the evaluation part where the random data will be given to our system to test whether the correct output is being displayed after the training session.
 Here, we call TRAIN method internally.

 **TRAIN** – Here we will train the system with our specific set of data I.e input and the output as in how to function.
-Algorithm of the function is written in Train method.</p>
+Algorithm of the function is written in Train method.

-  _Inputs_ to the TRAIN i.e to the algorithm is the set of data with expected outputs for few number of inputs, we train the system and then expect the predicted value to be accurate when other input is given.
+  **Inputs** to the TRAIN i.e to the algorithm is the set of data with expected outputs for few number of inputs, we train the system and then expect the predicted value to be accurate when other input is given.
-  _Output_ is the predicted value from PREDICT method which gives the accuracy of the True or False statements.
+  **Output** is the predicted value from PREDICT method which gives the accuracy of the True or False statements.

 # How to build the custom module and algorithm #